Facebook iconHow CSS Properties Affect Website Performance - F22 Labs

 Resource-Intensive Properties

-• Multiple filters compound performance impact
+• Multiple filters amplify the impact

 • box-shadow with large blur values